agbales/dynamodb-converter/README.md

 ## Converting JavaScript objects --> DyanmoDB

-Examples of transforamtions of Javascript objects or JSON files for DynamoDB putItem or batchWriteItem requests.
+Convert Javascript objects / JSON files into DynamoDB record formatting.
+Facilitates putItem or batchWriteItem requests.
 It also shows how to convert DynamoDB records into JS objects.

 ## Examples

+Find the following in the examples foler:

 **Object & Record Conversion**

 1. JS Object --> DyanmoDB record
 2. DynamoDB record --> JS Object

-**Writing to Dynamo**
+**Writing to Dynamo -- (optional UUID)**

-3. PutItem (optional UUID)
+3. PutItem
-4. BatchItemWrite from Array (optional UUID)
+4. BatchItemWrite from Array
-5. BatchItemWrite from File (opitonal UUID)
+5. BatchItemWrite from File

 ## Basic Usage